Ahmad Maher Abul Samen

-Ahmad Maher Abul Samen (born 1957) is the Jordanian Minister of Public Works and Housing and Minister of Transport.
+Ahmad Maher Tawfeeq Abul Samen (born 1957) is the Jordanian Minister of Public Works and Housing and Minister of Transport.
 He was appointed as minister on 27 October 2022.

 Education

 Samen holds a Bachelor of Architecture from the University of Bucharest.

+Career

+Between 2011 and 2013, Samen served as Minister of Municipal Affairs.
+In addition, from 2012 to 2013, he was the Minister of Water and Irrigation.

+Since 27 October 2022, Samen has been the Minister of Public Works and Housing and Minister of Transport.